nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to or involving fluorescence, as it applies to the light-emitting properties of the probes.

-### Expanded Definition and Usage\nFluorescent nanoprobes have transformed the field of medical diagnostics and biological research by providing clear, precise, and real-time images of cellular and sub-cellular structures.
+### Expanded Definition and Usage:
+Fluorescent nanoprobes have transformed the field of medical diagnostics and biological research by providing clear, precise, and real-time images of cellular and sub-cellular structures.
 Their ability to be engineered with specific binding ligands allows for targeted imaging of tumors, pathogens, proteins, and other molecules within complex biological environments.
 This capability is crucial for accurately diagnosing diseases, studying developmental processes, and evaluating the effects of therapeutic interventions.
 Additionally, ongoing advancements in the materials science of fluorescent nanoprobes are expanding their capabilities, such as increasing their brightness, photostability, and functionality.